vyadav5/House-Value-Prediction/README.md

 ## Project Pipeline:
 #### Data Cleaning:
-Since Kaggle doesn't provide us with a clean data I managed to do it handling missing values and checking for NaN values as it causes problem in the models.
-I tried droppping the ocean_proximity column from the dataset as it is a string value which could further cause issues in our models and dropped null values.
+Since Kaggle doesn't provide us with a clean data I managed to do it by handling missing values and checking for NaNs as it causes problem in the ML models.I dropped null values and later dropped the ocean_proximity column from the dataset as it is a string value which could further cause issues in our models

 #### Exploratory Data Analysis (EDA):
 This is mostly where we use our data visualization techniques.
-I began with building a histogram of the training data.
+I began with building a histogram of X and y training data.
 The distribution of the house prices were right skewed which means that few of the houses were comparetively expensive.
 Additionaly, I plotted a heatmap with respect to the correlation of the features with the target variable.

 #### Data pre-processing and Feature Engineering:
 I performed pre-processing by applying a log transform to house prices to compress outliers for a normal distribution.
 I also implemented feature engineering to apply transformations to convert the categories into numbers.
 I used panda's get_dummies for one hot encoding to convert the ocean_proximity column in a binary format of 0s and 1s.

 #### Machine Learning:
 Now that we have cleaned, explored and visualized our data.
 The next step is to build our model for house prices.
 I have used linear regression and random